 At sound levels above eighty decibels, the tiny bones that transmit vibrations from the eardrum to the inner ear become stiffer and transmit sound less effectively.
 What damages our hearing is not the average sound but the peaks.

-Factory noise has a lot of peaks, which although not registered by the brain, can damage the hearing by destroying hair cells in the cochlea.
-Since the sound at rock concerts comes through loud speakers the short sound peaks are limited.
+Factory noise has a lot of peaks that, although not registered by the brain, can damage hearing by destroying hair cells in the cochlea.
+Since the sound at rock concerts comes through loudspeakers, the short sound peaks are limited.

 So, the next time you or your kids attend a rock concert, you can rest easy knowing that, despite the loud noise, it is unlikely to cause any serious hearing damage.
 However, it is still important to be mindful of sound levels and take precautions to protect your hearing when exposed to loud noises for prolonged periods.